n8layman/n8layman.github.io/_posts/2024-09-09-Targets-and-tidymodels.md

 are some limitations, for example there isn’t an easy way to monitor progress.
 Another problem is that if one of the models stochastically fails it can disrupt the entire tuning process.
-Lastly it can be useful to control whether parallelization occurs, over the cross-validation folds, over the list of hyper-parameter sets, or a cross of both.
+Lastly it can be useful to control whether parallelization occurs over the cross-validation folds, over the list of hyper-parameter sets, or a cross of both.

 ## Targets dynamic branching